Flood in Pakistan Alkhidmat Foundation Pakistan

 Pakistan Flood Report, Aug 1,2025

-Why Is Pakistan So Vulnerable to Deadly Flooding?
+Why is Pakistan So Vulnerable to Deadly Flooding?

 Pakistan’s flood crisis isn’t just a matter of weather — it’s a complex combination of climate change, poor infrastructure, and policy gaps, as explained in Al Jazeera’s in-depth report (July 17, 2025) .